Drinking Water at the Correct Time Has Its Great Effects

 Water is extremely important for your body because, to be alive, it is one of the most essential needs – or rather, must-haves.
 It helps everything out in varying degrees.
 Without eating any food for several days your body can last, but your health would be very negatively impacted if you were to last just one day without precious water.
 Death can certainly arrive if one doesn’t drink water for several days.
 However, drinking water ‘on time’ possesses a healthiness you can’t find with simply drinking it at random.
-You’ll know the best times to drink water, as well as the benefits of drinking water, after reading this great, complete article from Southwest Physical Therapy – your experts in the tune-up of physical therapy: Myofascial Release Therapy!
+You’ll know the best times to drink water, as well as the benefits of drinking water, after reading this great, complete article from Southwest Myofascial Release – your experts in the tune-up of physical therapy: Myofascial Release Therapy!
 Enjoy!

 In order to stay hydrated, our body must be fed water several times a day.
 But remember: neither ideal health in all environmental conditions nor ample hydration can be ensured by any single level of water consumption.
 Dehydration leads to fatigue, feeling lethargic without energy, memory lapse, weight gain issues, a weak immune system and headaches.
 The heart has to work harder because the blood becomes thicker when the body loses more fluids.
 A dehydrated person loses the ability to reason and cannot think straight.